 Around the pontoons and on the beaches, some are already talking about a small revolution in the world of board sports.
-After the wing-foil, the kyte-foil or the SUP-foil, the electrically propelled foil is making a very remarkable entry into the large family of board sports.
-And many are already predicting resounding success.
+After the wing-foil, the kyte-foil or the SUP-foil, the electric-powered foil is making a very noticeable entry into the large family of board sports.
+And many are already predicting a resounding success.

 VIt is possible to fly above the water!
 With the electric foil, experiencing new sensations while riding an electric surfboard is now within everyone's reach.
 The foil, this so recognizable winged fin, installed for a few years on the keels of racing yachts and boards, does not stop to emulate.
 No need for waves or jet-ski!
 The electric propulsion of the e-foil invites you to hover freely above the surface.